All outsourcing providers should be made aware of these provisions and solicitors should require any such providers to comply with them.

-Draft formal documents and deeds.
-(These may be of evidential importance to the client in the event of the loss or destruction of the principals.)
+Draft formal documents and deeds (these may be of evidential importance to the client in the event of the loss or destruction of the principals).

-Precognitions taken by the solicitor or obtained from other parties but see Article 11 of the Code of Conduct for Criminal Work where they may contain sensitive material and where it might be inappropriate to pass this information to clients.
+Precognitions taken by the solicitor or obtained from other parties (see Swift v Bannigan 1991 S.C.L.R.
+604).
+Reference should be made to Article 11 of the Code of Conduct for Criminal Work where the precognitions or statements may contain sensitive material and where it might be inappropriate to pass this information to clients.

-Copies of letters written to the client, although if these have been retained by the solicitor as part of a private record or if the contents relate exclusively to the contractual relationship between the solicitor and the client, the solicitor may own them.
+Copies of correspondence written to the client, although if these have been retained by the solicitor as part of a private record or if the contents relate exclusively to the contractual relationship between the solicitor and the client, the solicitor may own them.

 Notes of meetings and telephone calls, which constitute the solicitor's work on behalf of the client.

 Original correspondence received by the solicitor from the client.

 Notes of internal meetings and telephone calls, which form part of the solicitor's preparatory work.

 As above, sensitive material and precognitions in criminal cases should be dealt with in accordance with Article 11 of the Code of Conduct for Criminal Work.

 It is matter of judgment whether a file should be copied, but copying may be prudent from a risk management perspective.
 The costs should be borne by the solicitor and the intention to retain a copy of the file should be explained in the terms of business letter.

 If a mandate is received from one of two (or more) clients and the consent of the other(s) cannot be obtained the file can be exhibited or copies offered at the client's expense, provided that nothing is disclosed or copied which is confidential to the other party.